IamRui/Azure-pipeline-Azure-SQL-Database-deployment/README.md

 When using pattern matching to find the SQL file to deploy in azure release pipeline/`Azure SQL Database deployment` task, an error is raised when there is more than 1 one: `Found more than one file to deploy with search pattern **/*.sql`

 ## Solution
 Add a powershell task in the build pipeline to append all possible sql scripts into one before pushing the artifact.
 This powershell adds `GO` statement after each individual sql script in the combining process.
 You can find the powershell file in this repository.
+Dont forget to modify the deploy search pattern from `**/*.sql` to the the target sql file.

 reference:
 https://sqlserverpowershell.com/2011/10/20/powershell-script-to-check-for-low-drive-space-2/